CodeWithSomesh/Profile-Card-Component/README.md

 https://codewithsomesh.github.io/Profile-Card-Component/

-I have trouble implementing the background pic, if you find where was my mistake, please do let me know! 😊
+I have trouble implementing the background pics, if you were able to find where my mistake was, please do let me know! 😊

+Feedbacks are always welcome!